 Martial Arts- originally (fighting or war arts), can be generalized into 5 main systems of training.

 1. Traditional - Forms or Kata, Sport-like sparring, sometimes weapons, traditional uniform.
 Example: Local Karate

-2. Sport / Spar - Sport can be from basic local children based competitions to extreme MMA type matches.
+2. Sport / Spar - Sport can be from basic local children based competitions to BJJ to the extreme MMA type matches.
 But, the focus is on sport and there are rules and safety systems in place.

 3. Health / Longevity - Some styles, originally from an effective martial arts, have evolved into a strictly health and longevity focused system.
 Some are still from a highly effective system, and sometimes added to the syllabus as complementary training to other functional defense systems.
 Ex.
 Some Tai Chi like styles.,

-4. Combat Civilian - A martial art style dedicated solely to real world survival and defense skills and tactics.
+4. Reality-based Defense - Civilian - A martial art style dedicated solely to real world survival and defense skills and tactics.
 The purpose is to "neutralize" the attacker by escape, intercept, seize and control, arrest, restraint, and if necessary lethal force.
 Not a sport, nor ancient weapons or extensive forms and not competition based.
 Ex.
 Wing Chun, JKD.

 Note: Some martial arts have some sort of mixture between the categories.
 But, more often than not, many people, including students and instructors - confuse the differences, i.e- taking a sport style to the street, taking a combat style to security - law enforcement work, thinking a traditional style is for the real world of adrenal dumps and facing death, etc.

 "Sport is sport, Security is security, Combat is combat- they're not the same, know the difference" - Matt Plewes